cabuelow/oyster-reef-fisheries-enhancement/README.md

 ### TODO

 -   [ ] Check database is good, adapt code so can run efficiently for multiple species, confirm with Jas any changes needed
+  - t_0 and t_harv missing
+  - tO- potentially can estimate using berlantony growth equation
+  - t_harv can potentially estimate from size at recruitment, again using berlantony growth equation

 -   [ ] Add standard errors or a measure of confidence around each cumulative enhancement value
 -   [ ] Solution for how to represent this error/confidence once we add up the total enhancement value across all species